SofiaAfendra/react-redux-workshop/README.md

 After you have separated the props and manage to call them either with the useSelector hook or bind them with the dispatch function, you are almost at the finish line.

+> **Hint:** To avoid the re-rendering of the component you can use the `useMemo` hook to memoize the enhanced component.

 The only remaining thing to do is to compose your wrapper components with the `withModelProps` (don't forget to pass your props here) component with the contextually children components.